International Championship of Collegiate A Cappella: 2021

 The 2021 ICCA tournament was held entirely virtually to compensate for COVID-19 safety guidelines.
+Groups participating in the competition were expected to submit homemade videos to be judged.
 It was the first time the entire tournament was free to watch.

 Guidelines

-There are five or six quarterfinal events held in each of the eight American regions (Central, Great Lakes, Mid-Atlantic, Midwest, Northeast, South, Southwest, West), while the United Kingdom region holds four.
+There are four or five quarterfinal events held in each of the eight American regions (Central, Great Lakes, Mid-Atlantic, Midwest, Northeast, South, Southwest, West), while the United Kingdom region holds four.
 Generally, the top two college groups at each quarterfinal advance to the semifinals in their respective regions.
-The winner of each semifinal is invited to participate in finals, currently held at The Town Hall Theatre (the event has also been held in Lincoln Center for the Performing Arts, Carnegie Hall, PlayStation Theatre, and the Beacon Theatre), where they compete for coveted title of International Champion.
+The winner of each semifinal is invited to participate in finals, currently held at The Town Hall in New York City, (the event has also been held in Lincoln Center for the Performing Arts, Carnegie Hall, PlayStation Theatre, and the Beacon Theatre), where they compete for coveted title of International Champion.

-Each group prepares a short 12 minute performance (usually three songs) that best show the group's strengths.
-Primary focus is on a group's musical performance, but presentation is important so it's not unusual to see choreography involved as well.
+Each group prepares a short 10 minute performance (usually three songs) that best show the group's strengths.
+Primary focus is on a group's musical performance, but presentation and choreography are scored as well.
 Groups generally range in size from 8-20.
 A panel of three to five trained judges evaluates the group's performance.